Here are some of the terms that are used in design and printing. This will help in communicating your needs, when using the proper terms.

 SPOT COLOR: a color assigned to a graphic or text, can be a PMS color or a standard color.

 STOCK: paper used for a project.
 Comes in different weights and coatings (matte, gloss, uncoated).
 Can be cover weight or text weight.

 SUBSTRATE: type of rigid material used in a large/wide format project, for example, foam core or Coroplast are substrates.

 TARGET AUDIENCE: the group who you are sending your message to.

 TIFF: Tagged Image File Format, a file format used for saving photo images.
 Originally created by Apple.

 UNCOATED: in paper a rough surface finish of the paper.
 Usually an offset paper.

 VARNISH: is a clear coating applied in the printing process like ink.
 It protects a printed piece from scuffing and fingerprints.
 You can spot varnish to add emphasis to areas like photos.
 Varnish in dull and gloss.

-WEIGHT: in paper, is described in pounds (#) and book, text or cover.
+WEIGHT: in paper, is described in pounds (#) or pts. and can be book/text or cover weight.
 Thickness varies within these categories so always check a paper sample book to be sure you get the right weight.